529 Plans: Learn the Tax and Financial Planning Benefits of College Savings

 • Annual gift tax exclusion — A threshold up to which an individual can make annual gifts without using lifetime exemption or paying a gift tax.
 Any gifts valued above the annual exclusion, require a gift tax return and reduces your lifetime exemption.

-In 2023, the annual gift tax exclusion is $17,000 per person and the federal lifetime exemption is $12.92 million.
-(On December 31, 2026, this limit sunsets to approximately $6.4 million.)
+In 2024, the annual gift tax exclusion is $18,000 per person and the federal lifetime exemption is $13.61 million.
+(On December 31, 2025, this limit sunsets to approximately half of the current limit.)
 Additionally, 13 states impose a state estate tax on top of the federal estate tax.

-For example, grandparents may gift $34,000 to each grandchild’s 529 account annually and not cut into their individual $12.92 ($25.84 combined) million lifetime exemptions.
+For example, grandparents may gift $36,000 to each grandchild’s 529 plan annually and not cut into their individual $13.61 million ($26.2 million combined) lifetime exemptions.
 In a situation where there are 12 grandchildren, and grandparents contribute up to the annual exclusion, these contributions could total over $400,000 each year.

-The IRS also allows individuals to make a single lump sum contribution equaling five years’ worth of 529 contributions of the annual exclusion amount, or $85,000 in 2023.
+Additionally, the IRS also allows individuals to make a single lump sum contribution equaling five years’ worth of 529 plan contributions of the annual exclusion amount, or $90,000 in 2024.

-Using this rule, a grandparents may contribute for this five-year period and make a single lump sum contribution of $170,000.
-However, no other gifts can be made to this beneficiary during that five-year period, including gifts outside of the 529 plan, without using lifetime exemption.
-If a married couple makes gifts from only one spouse’s assets (i.e. from a revocable trust), they will be required to file a gift tax return to elect to split gifts.
+If a married couple makes gifts from only one spouse’s assets (i.e., from a revocable trust), they will be required to file a gift tax return to elect to split gifts.
 Additionally, if donors wish to make five years of contributions in one year, they will be required to file a gift tax return to elect to spread the contribution over the five-year period.

 By gifting up to the annual exclusion limits during your lifetime, and effectively decreasing the value of your estate, you may dramatically reduce your exposure to federal and state estate taxes at your passing.

-529 plans can be a great investment vehicle to help meet your financial planning goals, but the rules are complex and changing.
-Consider the advantages of a 529 plan as part of a well-designed financial plan and with potential tax benefits in mind.
+529 plans can be a great investment vehicle to help meet your financial planning goals, but the rules are complex and ever-changing.
+Consider the advantages of a 529 plan as part of a comprehensive wealth plan with potential tax benefits in mind.

 Experience the CLA Promise